christyjacob4/web-tech-docs/docs/guide/ajax.md

 XHR is the method that is implemented in most libraries including jQuery, Angular etc. becuase it has a really functional and simple API with event handlers to check for errors etc.

 ## Hidden frames (GET)
+It's crucial to understand how this method works since the following methods also use the same concept.
 A **\<frame\>** or an **\<iframe\>** is basically like any other html tag but it has a unique property.
 When it's **src** attribute is set, a request is automatically sent to the **URL**, to fecth this resource.
 And this happens asynchronously without the current page reloading!

 Since a **\<frame\>** is an html element, it gets rendered on the DOM but we want it to be hidden!